Home

 • Delighters - surprise - innovators - unexpected features

-It is a graphical model that shows the relationship between each characteristic to the level of customer satisfaction.
-It is used to organize and prioritize activities to design and/or improve.
+• The Kano Model is a graphical display showing the relationship between each characteristic to the level of customer satisfaction.
+It's used to organize and prioritize activities to design and/or improve.

 The x-axis ranges from the a product, process, or service that has failed or has broken completely.

-The y-axis ranges from a completely unsatifisied feeling to the most satisfied customer feeling.
+The y-axis ranges from a completely unsatisfied feeling to the most satisfied customer.

 Then each point is plotted on the chart using a scale that is up to the team to develop (should be linear).